T0stbrot/go-ping/README.md

 # go-ping
-Go Module for ICMP Pings with TTL Support on Windows without Admin Privileges
+Go Library for sending ICMP Pings with the ability to set TTL Values.

-# It doesn't work for me, what do i do?
-Sometimes you need to allow ICMP(v6) trough Windows Firewall rules:

-`netsh advfirewall firewall add rule name=AllowICMP protocol=ICMPv4 dir=in action=allow`

-`netsh advfirewall firewall add rule name=AllowICMPv6 protocol=ICMPv6 dir=in action=allow`

-Im looking to "fixing" this so this maybe works without those rules.
+*Parts of this Program are written by AI, this will maybe change in future releases.*